Anglican Church of Tanzania: Doctrine and practice

 The threefold sources of authority in Anglicanism are scripture, tradition, and reason.
 These three sources uphold and critique each other in a dynamic way.
 This balance of scripture, tradition and reason is traced to the work of Richard Hooker, a sixteenth-century apologist.
 In Hooker's model, scripture is the primary means of arriving at doctrine and things stated plainly in scripture are accepted as true.
 Issues that are ambiguous are determined by tradition, which is checked by reason.

+Ordination of women

+In 2024 the Anglican Diocese of Tabora in the Anglican Church of Tanzania voted to allow the ordination of women priests.
+The other dioceses in the Anglican Church of Tanzania currently ordaining women are: the Anglican Diocese of Central Tanganyika, the Anglican Diocese of Morogoro, the Anglican Diocese of Kondoa, the Anglican Diocese of Mpwapwa, the Anglican Diocese of Kiteto, the Anglican Diocese of Mara, and the Anglican Diocese of Rift Valley.

 Ecumenical relations

 Like many other Anglican churches, the Anglican Church of Tanzania is a member of the ecumenical World Council of Churches.